po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 Let's push the changes to the remote repository on GitHub.

-* We use `git push` to upload changes to our remote repository.
+* Use `git push` to upload changes to our remote repository.
 The `origin` means that we want the changes pushed to the repo we cloned above.
 Since we are working on the `main` branch, we use `main.`

   ```bash
   git push origin main